 The “2021 Small Business Trends” report by Guidant Financial notes that just 39 percent of entrepreneurs saved enough money to independently fund their start up.
 The balance of burgeoning small business owners will need to explore the variety of available options to help fund their business.

-Wade notes there are seven common sources to fund a new or help grow an existing small business.
+Wade notes there are seven best sources to fund a new business or help grow an existing small business.

 Build a Relationship with Community Bank

-Developing a relationship with a community bank lender is one of the first steps entrepreneurs should take to fund a new business.
+Developing a relationship with a community bank lender is one of the first steps entrepreneurs should take to get financial help when starting a new business.
 Community banks are often more focused on small business development in their service area, making them receptive to new business funding needs.

 Wade says business owners should schedule time with their banker—long before they need something—to help them better understand what’s happening with their business, future plans, what bank programs may support growth plans, and how the business owner might get involved with the bank’s community engagement activities.